FirestormDevelopersOrganization/Firestorm/README.md

 ## Documentation

 I know most people really hate documentation but in this case we have to document as much as possible.
 We have a lot of options for documentation, but I think that most people probably use [Doxygen](www.doxygen.org).
 It is pretty straight forward and I think it will be easy to stick to.
-I will do periodic document builds and add them on GitHub (under the wiki section probably).
+I will periodically document builds and add them on GitHub (under the wiki section probably).

-Everyone should try to do some house cleaning in respect to keeping documentation clean and up to date.
+Everyone should try to do some house keeping in respect to keeping documentation clean and up to date.
 Documentation is a once every minute couple of minutes sort of thing, not a once a week for 3 hours sort of thing.
 I don't want to have to go through all of your code and do proper commenting, so please keep it clean and up to date!

+## Compatability

+As of writing, the latest version of Unreal Engine is 4.3.
+I think that we should use 4.3 for the remainder of the project just so we don't run into problems.
+I think the majority of us are running Windows 8 (64bit) or Windows 8.1 (64bit) so I don't think we will run into any problems with compatability.

+If you are trying to compile the editor on a Mac, I'm not sure if it will work but you can try it.
+Email FirestormDevelopers@gmail.com if you have any issues.

 ## Our Objectives